 Paul Pickett from the Squaxin Island Tribe presented a sensitivity analysis he created to evaluate how changes to individual variables in the analyses or plan components (consumptive use estimates, population growth, average family size, etc.) impact final offset targets.

 This is intended to be used as a tool by committee members to understand how sensitive particular elements of the plan are on the outcome of the final offset target.

+Copies of the summary results table and the spreadsheet with calculations are available in the WRIA Box folders.

 Angela provided the committee with an update about the scope of work for the water rights analysis in WRIA 14.